 - Avoid interpreting what the client is saying.
 Use their words to formulate your question.
 For example, if a client says, “I’m frustrated with my family.
 I’m constantly cleaning up after everyone else, and I don’t have time to do what I want.”
 You might respond with, “How long have you been frustrated?” or “What are some things that you want to do?”

 - Do not ask rhetorical questions.
 These are simply statements filled with judgment and preachiness, ending with a question mark.
 For instance, “What were you thinking?”
 Of course, the tone of voice you use and your body language can make or break this type of question.

 - Do not lead the witness.
 Guiding the client to answer in a specific way does nothing to help them figure things out.

 - Interrupt the client.
 Sometimes the client will ramble and lose focus.
 Find a way to bring them back to the question at hand.

 - Interrupting too much also is troublesome.
 This includes talking over and talking for the client.
 Count to two before responding or asking a question.

-- ‘Why’ questions can put a client on the defense and feel as though they are being judged.
+- ‘Why’ questions can make a client defensive and feel as though they are being judged.

-Throughout this article, many of the questions cited have been borrowed from Stoltzfus’ book, unless otherwise identified.
+Throughout this article, many of the questions cited have been borrowed from Stoltzfus’s (2008) book.

 From a coaching perspective, the client is the expert about who they are.
 Asking questions that encourage them to reflect on their answers is respectful of the peer-to-peer relationship between the coach and client.
 This is what good coaching questions accomplish.

-Vogt and colleagues describe the above as the structure of powerful questions.
+Vogt et al. (2003) describe the above as the structure of powerful questions.
 The structure is not the only consideration.
 A coach also must understand the scope of the questions asked, as well as the guiding assumptions.